Board and Staff

 Phone: 614-221-1441, Extension 105

-Maggie spent 9 years in for-profit marketing before returning to school for her MA and EdS degrees in Counseling.
+Maggie spent a decade in for-profit marketing before returning to school for her MA and EdS degrees in Counseling.
 As a counselor, she’s worked in community mental health, private practice and in-patient hospital settings.
-At MHAFC Maggie is responsible for all marketing and development functions including donor cultivation and management, event planning, communications/public relations and awareness building activities.
+At MHAFC Maggie manages Occumetrics, a workplace health assessment designed to help create mentally healthy work environments and improve retention, morale and productivity.
 Maggie feels fortunate to have found a position that allows her to use her varied marketing and mental health experience to promote MHAFC’s life-changing services and break the stigma of mental illness.
+Outside of work Maggie enjoys traveling and spending time with her husband and son, who are soccer fanatics.

 LeeAnn Mattes, MSW, LISW-S

 LeeAnn is an independently licensed social worker supervisor, who has worked in the mental health system in Franklin County for 15 years.
 LeeAnn graduated from the Ohio State University with a Bachelor of Arts in psychology and continued on at OSU to earn a Master of Social Work.
 LeeAnn has worked in a variety of settings including the community mental health system, emergency psychiatric services, inpatient hospitals and maintained a private counseling practice for 12 years.
-She joined the MHAFC team in 2014 as the Pro Bono Counseling Program director and is currently the director of the Ombudsman Program.
-LeeAnn lives in Clintonville with husband Steve and their dog Archie.
+She joined the MHAFC team in 2014 as the Pro Bono Counseling Program director and is currently the director of the Get Connected Program.
+LeeAnn lives in Clintonville with her husband, daughter, and their dog Archie.

 Pro Bono Counseling Program Director